NFL Trade Rumors: Josh Rosen To Patriots Talk Heats Up, Washington Also Seen As Destination For Cardinals QB

 The Patriots possess three picks in the third round of the 2019 draft, starting with the 74th overall pick, according to the NFL draft site Tankathon.
 The Patriots also own the 32nd and final pick of the first round, and two second-round picks.

-“Whether the Patriots would even be interested in Rosen is another question,” Schofield notes, however, noting that prior to last year’s draft, the Patriots were said to be “not high” on Rosen, due to unspecified “off-the-field issues.”
+“Whether the Patriots would even be interested in Rosen is another question,” Schofield notes, however, adding that prior to last year’s draft, the Patriots were said to be “not high” on Rosen, due to unspecified “off-the-field issues.”
 But an “extremely team-friendly” contract coupled with the lack of quarterback depth in the 2019 draft may make Rosen attractive to Belichick this time around, Schofield added.

-While the prospect of Rosen serving as a backup to Brady on the Patriots, and eventually succeeding the legendary New England quarterback may seem far-fetched, Rosen will almost certainly end up somewhere other than Arizona if indeed the Cardinals take Murray with their top pick.
-Other NFL experts, such as Florida Sun-Sentinel beat writer Omar Kelly, “the streets” consider “Washington the likely landing spot for Rosen.”
+While the prospect of Rosen serving as a backup to Brady on the Patriots, and eventually succeeding the legendary New England quarterback, may seem far-fetched, Rosen will almost certainly end up somewhere other than Arizona if indeed the Cardinals take Murray with their top pick.
+Other NFL experts, such as Florida Sun-Sentinel beat writer Omar Kelly, say “the streets” consider “Washington the likely landing spot for Rosen.”